Shiva8790/30daysofnode-forked/README.md

-# 30 days of node - Nodejs tutorial series
+# 30 days of node - Nodejs tutorial series being practiced by shiva
 30 days of node is a code base tutorial series for node.js which deals with providing a practical project based learning experience as well as talking about its conceptual details.

 1. [Day 1 - The Beginning](https://www.nodejsera.com/nodejs-tutorial-day1-thebeginning.html)